 When it comes to on-page optimization, the title tag of any given web page is the single most important piece of optimizable real estate there is.
-Think of it as beach front property off the Florida Keys.
+Think of it as beachfront property in the Florida Keys.
 Unlike other areas of a website, the optimizable space in the title tag is extremely limited but has great search visibility, which means it can really pack a punch!
-In fact, aside from a site’s total architecture, I can’t think of any single area of a site that holds as much sway over search engine rankings as the title tag of your pages.
+In fact, aside from a site’s total architecture, I can’t think of any single area of a site that holds as much sway over search engine rankings as the title tag.

 The title tag represents the most powerful collection of characters on the entire web page.
-Assuming your site architecture is in order, if you could only make one change to a page to help it rank, I’d make that change to an unoptimized title tag to be fully search and user-optimized.
+Assuming your site architecture is in order, if you could only make one change to a page to help it rank, I’d recommend making an unoptimized title tag fully search and user-optimized.
 All that to say, optimizing it right is extremely advantageous!

 What Is a Title Tag and Where Is It Found?

 The title tag is a brief snippet of code that allows you to describe the content of any given page of your website.
-Every page of your site has its own title tag that can be customized for content of that particular page.
+Every page of your site has its own title tag.

-The general idea of the page title is to use it as you would when writing the title of a college paper or business report.
-It’s a very short, compelling introduction to the content designed to let readers know what the reader is about to consume.
+The general idea of the title tag is to act as a overall title for the page.
+Use it as you would when writing the title of a college paper or business report.
+It’s a very short, compelling introduction to the content letting readers know what they are about to consume.